-Designed to provide an overview of methods, materials, and current research relating to the teaching of science and social studies rather than to teach science or social studies knowledge.
-(For this reason, students should have previously taken the science and history requirements for education majors.)
-The purpose is to enable the prospective classroom teacher to effectively teach science and social studies concepts in the elementary school.
-Emphasis will be placed on student-centered approaches to science and social studies including discovery, inquiry, and experimentation.
-Current theories regarding process skills and the use of various technologies in elementary classrooms are also explored.
+This course is designed to provide an overview of methods, materials, and current research relating to the teaching of science in the elementary school classroom rather than teaching the skills and knowledge bases for science.
+The purpose is to enable the teacher candidate to effectively teach science concepts in the elementary school.
+Emphasis will be placed on student-centered approaches to science including discovery, inquiry, and experimentation.
+Current theories and standards for using science process skills and various technologies in the elementary classroom are explored.
+Required of all elementary education teacher candidates.
+Included in this course will be 36 hours of field placement experience.
+(Replaces practicum EDUC 350).
+Prerequisites: BIOL 1103, PHSC 1503, PHSC 1513.
+(Fall)